A week or so ago I wrote this review of Pact Coffee, which was a review of the great service that I received from Pact Coffee, and also their coffee.

 There’s a one off weekly subscription for a month, a one off fortnightly subscription for 2 months, or a one off monthly for 4 months, all of which are £30.
 You can jump in and buy a year of weekly subscription, 52 coffees, for £250 – £4.80 per bag – which is a very low price for hasbean coffee which is pretty much always amazing.
 They also sell a subscription coffee gift card, which is a nice idea, as I think coffee subscriptions are great as a gift.

 Is Subscription Coffee for you?

-If you’re a regular coffee drinker of coffee brewed yourself at home or in the office, then I can’t see any reason that a coffee subscription wouldn’t work for you, and my advise would be don’t knock it until you’ve tried it.
-Try out a subscription with pact coffee, their current deal gives you a free V60 coffee making kit and three different coffees for £6.95, and if you decide after this that it’s not for you for any reason, or at any time, you can just log in and cancel the order.
+If you’re a regular coffee drinker of coffee brewed yourself at home or in the office, then I can’t see any reason that a coffee subscription wouldn’t work for you, and my advise would be: don’t knock it until you’ve tried it.
+Try pact – click here, and you’ll pay just £1.95 for your first bag, if you decide it’s not for you, you’re not tied into any kind of contract.

 Or try out a one off subscription with Django coffee co, or a one of or one month of direct debit subscription with hasbean, and just see how you find it.
 Worse case scenario is you will have tried some lovely new coffees, and you’ll know whether a coffee subscription is right for you or whether you’re better of just buying coffee beans online or at a local roaster when you run low.